wisnuprama/nadia/README.md

 # Nadia

-This project is intended to optimize the given list of chemical compounds.
+This project is intended to optimize the given dataset of chemical compounds.
-Somehow my girlfriend research has to optimize so many things (around 350 chemical compounds) by hand manually, by opening the program, click here and there, save it to other formats (`mol2` & `pdb`).
+Somehow my girlfriend research has to optimize around 350 chemical compounds by hand manually, by opening the program, click here and there, save it to other formats (`mol2` & `pdb`).
 Thanks Marvin!